 Our Derbyshire basic induction and registration training sessions can help you to decide if childminding is for you.

 You'll receive information, advice and guidance on completing your Ofsted application pack, the Early Years Foundation Stage and preparing you for your registration visit.
-Please see the documents attached to this page for more information about becoming a childminder.

 Before you attend a session you might find it helpful to find out more about the Ofsted registers and the early years foundation stage.